ArgoFromLargo/MyCodeProfile/resources/readme.md

 *Usage: prime <totalNumInstances> <index> <upperValue>*

-  <totalNumInstance>: this is the total number of instances the shell launches; the number must be positive
+- totalNumInstance: this is the total number of instances the shell launches; the number must be positive
-  <index>: this is the index of the instance; the number must be zero to <total_numInstances> - 1
+- index: this is the index of the instance; the number must be zero to <total_numInstances> - 1
-  <upperValue>: the largest value to be tested for primality; all numbers between 1 and <upperValue> will be tested for primality
+- upperValue: the largest value to be tested for primality; all numbers between 1 and <upperValue> will be tested for primality